-A. In the Food and Nutrition Act of 2008 (as amended though Pub.
+- A. In the Food and Nutrition Act of 2008 (as amended though Pub.
 Law 116-94), Congress has specified the types of income which are excluded for SNAP purposes.
-Only the types of income listed in this Section are excluded from household income, and no other income is excluded.
+Only the types of income listed in this Section are excluded from household income, and no other income is excluded. - In-Kind Income a.
+A payment made in money on behalf of a household is considered a vendor payment whenever a person or organization outside the household uses its own funds to make a direct payment to either a household's creditors or a person or organization providing a service to the household.

-1. In-Kind Income

-a.
 Any gain or benefit, not in the form of money, payable directly to the household such as non-monetary or in-kind benefits.
 For example, meals, clothing, public housing, or produce from a garden.